Whitty never told about Eat Out to Help Out but ‘should have been’ – inquiry

 Mr Keith said: “I need to put to you that in his witness statement, Boris Johnson says ‘It was properly discussed, including with Chris and Patrick’, do you agree with that?”

-Sir Chris replied: “On this one, neither Patrick nor I can call it and I think we would have done.”
+Sir Chris replied: “On this one, neither Patrick nor I can recall it and I think we would have done.”

 He continued: “I made fairly firmly to Number 10, not to the Prime Minister, the view that it would have been prudent, let’s put it that way, for them to have thought about discussing it (the EOTHO scheme) before it was launched.